ppmatrix/ppmatrix.github.io/_posts/2024-01-24-steel_mountain.md

 ```
 {: .nolineno }

-Q2 done

-Q4.
+Q3.
 What is the root flag?

 > "9af5f314f57607c00fd09803a587db80"